TheyCallMeLinux/search_pattern/README.md

-# search_pattern.py Pattern Search Tool
+# search_pattern.py - Python pattern search tool

 This Python script is designed to search for a specific pattern recursively within files in a directory.